Best Network Configuration and Backup Software

 Why do we recommend it?

 Site24x7 Network Configuration Management provides an automated process to back up the configurations of network devices.
 The system takes an image of the configuration of each device and stores it in a secure encrypted locker.
 The tool then scans each network device, looking for changes in their settings.
-Changes indicate hacker activity and they are wiped out immediately.
+Changes indicate hacker activity and are wiped out immediately.

 All Site24x7 plans include a network monitoring service that discovers all devices on the network and generates an inventory.
 The Network Configuration Management function works through that list of devices and checks each of them.
 The tool first performs a vulnerability scan, identifying whether the firmware on the device is out of date.
 If it is, the tool updates it.